cyberbotics/webots-doc/guide/the-user-interface.md

 ### Simulation Menu

-The `Simulation` menu is used to control the execution of the simulation.
+The `Simulation` menu is used to control the simulation mode.

 ![](images/pause-button.png =26x26) The `Pause` menu item (and button) pauses the simulation.